jimmelman/markdown-cv/index.md

 Served 4 years after school, filling different roles at various facilities across the country.

-Deployed to help at the Groenpunt facility in Vereeniging during South Africa's first free general election (26-29 April, 1994).
+Deployed to help at the Groenpunt facility in Vereeniging during South Africa's first free general elections (26-29 April, 1994).
 This remains a career highlight.